Improving the functioning of the rental sector to include affordable renting plus stimulating and expanding the build-to-rent sector.

 We’ll legislate to prevent evictions where 20 or more units are sold in a single development and strengthen the powers of the RTB to support landlords where significant arrears are owed.
 This figure was reduced to 10 units when the legislation was completed.

-We’ll launch an Affordable Rental scheme to deliver at least 2,000 rental properties aimed at households on low or moderate incomes by 2018.
+We’ll launch an Affordable Rental scheme to deliver rental properties aimed at households on low or moderate incomes.

 We’ll encourage purpose-built rented accommodation and facilitate 7,000 additional student accommodation places by 2019.